We all start with blogging mistakes…

 Choosing a free hosted platform (like Medium, Blogspot, etc) isn’t always an intended mistake, it is often the result of:

 - Not having enough money to start a blog

 - No confidence in the future of blogging as a business

-However, choosing a free blogging platform is always the number one mistake bloggers make because that means you are planting your flower on someone else’s garden.
+However, choosing a free blogging platform is always the number one mistake bloggers make because that means you are planting your flower in someone else’s garden.

-Free blog platforms not only host your blog for free, they own the rights to delete your blog as and when they deem fit without even warning you of it.
+Free blog platforms not only host your blog for free, but they also own the rights to delete your blog as and when they deem fit without even warning you of it.

 Imagine waking up one morning and seeing all of your 100 articles and the community and everything vanished into thin air!